-The main aim of this deliverable is to present results of the Medium Term CAP related scenarios that have been done as part of the SUPREMA project.
-The main aim of this exercise is to compare different models and/or model combinations, that have a large degree of 'similarity' as they have a large set of joined indicator variables.
+The main purpose of this report is to present results of the medium-term CAP related scenarios that have been done as part of the SUPREMA project.
+The main aim of this exercise is to compare different models and/or model combinations that have a large degree of 'similarity' as they have a considerable set of joined indicator/variables.
 As it here concerns a comparison of the AGMEMOD-MITERRA (combined) modelling tool on the one hand and the CAPRI model on the other hand, the main focus has been on comparing and discussing selected model results in both the economic and agronomic or biophysical domains.